-The Coast to Capital Skills 360 Board may be involved with commenting on or advising on investment decisions and/or significant policy recommendations.
+The Coast to Capital Skills 360° Board will often be involved with commenting on or advising on investment decisions and/or significant policy recommendations.

-A Register of Interests shall be held by the Coast to Capital Skills 360 Board Secretariat.
-All members are required to complete a Declaration of Interest form and follow the Coast to Capital Conflict of Interest Policy.
+A Register of Interests shall be held by the Coast to Capital Skills 360° Board Secretariat.
+All members are required to complete a Declaration of Interest form, recording details of any relationship or other financial or personal interest which might conflict with their duties to Skills 360° Board.
+Copies of all declarations are retained by the Secretariat of Skills 360° Board.